manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 # Overview
 ---
 A camera can be an essential part of your game when you need to create game worlds that expand beyond the scope of the game windows width and height.
-The concept of a camera can seem overwhelming at first, but here we'll layout the groudwork as simple as possible in a way that you can expand on to suite your game project's needs.
+The concept of a camera can seem overwhelming at first, but here we'll layout the groundwork as simple as possible in a way that you can expand on to suite your game project's needs.

-Creating a camera will require the use of vecttors math and matrices math to create a Transofmration Matrix.
+Creating a camera will require the use of vectors math and matrices math to create a Transformation Matrix.
 It is beyond the scope of these tutorials to explain the math behind it.
 If you would like to further research this topic, the article [The Transform Matrix For 2D Games](http://www.alanzucconi.com/2016/02/10/tranfsormation-matrix/#part1) is a good starting place.

 # Project Files